aldoalexismendez/lagrange/README.txt

-(Make sure you have the folder “lagrange_interpolator” as your directory!)
+(Make sure you have the folder “lagrange-master” as your directory!)

 ——————————————————————————————————————————————————————————————————————————————————————————